Alex-Unnippillil/share-house-portal/README.md

 Review the [Performance & Availability Playbook](docs/perf/playbook.md) for service level objectives, monitoring dashboards, alert channels, and rollback procedures across Next.js, Supabase, and Stripe integrations.

+## Software Bill of Materials (SBOM)

+- Generate a CycloneDX SBOM locally with `npm run sbom:generate`.
+The command writes `sbom/roomsily-sbom.json` and keeps the directory out of version control so that new reports can be regenerated on demand.
+- Continuous integration runs the same script in the `sbom` workflow and publishes the resulting `roomsily-sbom` artifact on every push and pull request.
+Download the artifact to review dependencies or to archive alongside compliance documentation.
+- When cutting a release, download the SBOM artifact produced for the release commit, store it with other release assets (e.g., in Vercel/Stripe change tickets), and provide it to security or operations stakeholders that require supply-chain attestations.

 ## Project Structure

 ```